GeXiaoguo/Hangfire.MAMQSqlExtension/README.md

 }
 ```

-3. Specifying queues when starting the `BackgroundJobServer`
+4. Specify queues for the `BackgroundJobServer`

 ```
     var serverOptions = new BackgroundJobServerOptions